COSO's enterprise risk management framework

 This article examines the guidance published by the Committee of Sponsoring Organisations (COSO).

-The Committee of Sponsoring Organisations (COSO) was established in the mid-1980s, initially to sponsor research into the causes of fraudulent financial reporting.
-Its current mission is to: ‘provide thought leadership through the development of comprehensive frameworks and guidance on enterprise risk management, internal control and fraud deterrence designed to improve organisational performance and governance and to reduce the extent of fraud in organisations.’
+The Committee of Sponsoring Organisations of the Treadway Commission (COSO) was established in the mid-1980s, initially to sponsor research into the causes of fraudulent financial reporting.
+Its current mission is to: ‘help organizations improve performance by developing thought leadership that enhances internal control, risk management, governance and fraud deterrence.’

 Although COSO’s guidance is non-mandatory, it has been influential because it provides frameworks against which risk management and internal control systems can be assessed and improved.
 Corporate scandals, arising in companies where risk management and internal control were deficient, and attempts to regulate corporate behaviour as a result of these scandals have resulted in an environment where guidance on best practice in risk management and internal control has been particularly welcome.